arnauddsj/starter-auth/README.md

 # Starter Auth

 This starter pack help me to quickly bootstrap any SaaS project with an already made auth architecture, made with the following stack express, prisma, passport, vue3.
-It is devided in 2 folders, server for the api, and client for the front-end.
+It is divided in 2 folders, server for the api, and client for the front-end.

 ## Server